mozilla-mobile/fenix/docs/crash-reporting.md

 Documentation for the specific libraries is included in the [https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/README.md](Android Components Crash Reporting README).

-## Glean crash ping
+## Reporting via Glean SDK

-[Glean SDK](https://mozilla.github.io/glean/book/index.html) is a Mozilla open source telemetry library, which Firefox Preview uses to collect app telemetry.
+[lib-crash](https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/README.md) records crash counts in the [Glean SDK](https://mozilla.github.io/glean/book/index.html) metrics ping.
+Glean is a Mozilla open source telemetry library, which Firefox Preview uses to collect app telemetry.
 It can also collect crash counts as a labeled counter with each label corresponding to a specific type of crash (such as `native_code_crash`, `unhandled_exception`).
+This high level crash data is collected for all users with telemetry enabled.

-The Glean crash ping format is documented [here](https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/docs/metrics.md).
+The lib-crash metrics ping crash count format is documented [here](https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/docs/metrics.md).

 ## Socorro

 [Socorro](https://wiki.mozilla.org/Socorro) is a Mozilla open source project for [crash statistics](https://crash-stats.mozilla.org/).
 Firefox Preview uses Socorro to track native GeckoView crashes.
 Crash reports contain a signature, classifications, and a number of improved fields (e.g. OS, product, version) - you can read more about what is sent in these fields in the [Socorro report documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Crash_reporting/Understanding_crash_reports).
+Crash reports are only sent to Mozilla with explicit user action.

 These crashes contain hardware information and some app metadata, but no personally identifiable information is visible in the report.
 A few privacy-sensitive parts are only available to users who have "minidump access", which is a relatively small number of users with specific rules they must follow.

-A sample Firefox Preview crash report can be found [here](https://crash-stats.mozilla.org/report/index/bbbcc019-f30c-4fbb-8cbd-543940190923).
+A sample Firefox Preview crash report can be found [here](https://crash-stats.mozilla.org/report/index/58c5a7ec-ac07-452c-a675-8dcf90200924).

 ## Sentry

 [Sentry](https://sentry.io) is an open source crash reporting and aggregation platform.
 Both the client SDK, [github.com/getsentry/sentry-java](https://github.com/getsentry/sentry-java), and the server, [github.com/getsentry/sentry](https://github.com/getsentry/sentry), are open source.
+Crash reports are only sent to Mozilla with explicit user action.

 ### High-Level Summary